endoflife-date/endoflife.date/products/motorola.md

 > [Motorola](https://motorola.com) manufactures smartphones and other mobile devices running the Android operating system.

-Phones are supported for 2 to 3 years.
+Phones are supported for 2 to 3 years, with upgrades pending partner approval in some cases.